-Angela O’Dell has written “A Living History of Our World” series covering both U.S. and world history.
-The America’s Story series covers U.S. history in three courses, while The World’s Story will eventually be a series of three courses that cover world history from Creation to the present day for grades six through eight.
+Angela O’Dell has written the “A Living History of Our World” series covering both U.S. and world history.
+The America’s Story series covers U.S. history in three courses, while The World’s Story will eventually be a series of three courses that cover world history from Creation to the present day.
 This review focuses on the three America’s Story courses which were written for children in grades three through six:

 America’s Story 1: Ancient Americans to the Great Gold Rush